tolo38/usefull/all/C++.use.md

     -Functor : Function objects (classes with overloaded function call operator operator())

 >\* Note: Pointer to data members are callable as well but no function is called at all.

+There is some name for common callbacks:
+	- Predicate : do not modify data and return a boolean

 [more details](https://stackoverflow.com/questions/2298242/callback-functions-in-c)